SimonLoir/Interfaces-Incarnees-Augmentees-projet/docs/README.md

 -   `apps/agent` contains the source code of the IronProf student app.
 You can learn more about that app in the [student](apps/agent/README.md) documentation file.

+-   `apps/tests` is a test server for the gesture controller.

 ## Communication Mechanisms

 Each app has its own WebSockets server this is used to pass information between the server and the GUI.
 The server also has a WebSockets server that is used to pass information between the `apps/server` and the `apps/agent`. `apps/agent` possesses a WebSockets server that is linked to its Websocket client.